nils-hamel/dalai-suite/README.md

 The _dalai-suite_ also comes with a set of tools dedicated to file format conversion that allows data coming in their specific formats to be converted in the _suite_ format.

-## dalai-Suite
+## dalai-suite

-Each implemented tool comes with its own documentation that explains the implemented solution and gives examples of usages and results :
+Each implemented tool of the suite comes with its own documentation that explains the implemented solution and gives examples of usages and results :

 _Display tools_